-At the very young age of sixteen, Dr. Wayne Phimister already had a fascination with science and the desire to help people.
-He took on the challenge, took up medicine, and decided to head down that path.
-Sitting down with a patient one day and having simple conversation, Dr. Phimister realized he loves that intimacy and the concept of continuity of care.
-That very same day, he made the heartfelt decision to go into family medicine.
-Learning that some of his patients were interested in alternative medicine, he threw himself into the world of alternative treatments and learning that there are other pain solutions and treatment to other conditions other than the traditional approach.
+At the age of seventeen, Dr. Wayne Phimister had a fascination with science and the desire to help people.
+He took on the challenge, took up medicine, and decided to head down the path of becoming a medical doctor.
+At the end of medical school he connected with the simple task of talking with patients in the setting of an office.
+He was drawn to the one-to-one lognitudical care from cradle to grave of being a family doctor.
+Learning that some of his patients were interested in alternative medicine, he threw himself into the world of alternative treatments too and learned that there are other pain solutions and treatments for conditions other than the traditional approach.

 Listen to the podcast here: